Dictionary » Positive Words » Commitment – Meaning, Definition, Synonyms and Antonyms

 Example Sentences

-- Her commitment to the project was evident in the countless hours she dedicated to its success.
+• Her commitment to the project was clear in the extra research she did after hours.

-- Marriage is often seen as a lifelong commitment between two people.
+• Marriage is often described as a lifelong commitment between two people.

 Commitment Synonyms